School of Medicine

 Make an impact as a physician improving the public's health - and start on an exciting and meaningful career path - with the new LSU 4-year MD/MPH (Master of Public Health) Dual Degree Program.
 The new program integrates curricula in the School of Medicine and School of Public Health to prepare medical students as excellent clinicians who can improve public health through application of knowledge and skills from one of five public health disciplines.

-The five public health programs for concentration are:
+The public health programs for concentration are:

 Program Timeline